kaveendralk/Icebraker/README.md

 ### How to run tests:

 •To run features,
-Select FIlterListingRunner.java > Right click > Run as Junit Test OR Select ValidateResponse.feature > Right click > Run as Cucumber feature
+Select FIlterListingRunner.java > Right click > Run as Junit Test OR Select FilterListing_Smoke.feature > Right click > Run as Cucumber feature

 > Test report can be seen in - \target\cucumber-reports (https://github.com/kaveendralk/Icebraker/blob/main/Test_Report.jpg)